muhammad-fiaz/devfolio/README.md

 ### Step 3: Create a new pull request 🔃

-After cloning & setting up the local project you can push the changes to your github fork and make a pull request.
+After cloning & setting up the local project you can push the changes to your GitHub fork and make a pull request.

-Made with :heart: by Fiaz
+Here's a list of technologies and tools used in this project:
+- [Next.js](https://nextjs.org/): A React framework for building server-side rendered React applications.
+- [TypeScript](https://www.typescriptlang.org/): A typed superset of JavaScript that enhances code quality and provides better tooling support.
+- [Nextra Docs Theme](https://nextra.site/docs): A documentation theme for Next.js, which provides a clean and customizable layout for building documentation websites.

+For more information about Nextra Docs Theme, you can visit the [official website](https://nextra.site/docs).

+This project is hosted on GitHub pages at https://muhammadfiaz.dev.
+If you like the project, don't forget to give it a star ⭐ on the repository – it helps the project gain visibility and appreciation from the community.